xLPMG/machine-learning-compilers/docs/submissions/06_einsum.rst

         einsum_node->rightChild = l_temp_node;
     }

-For the cases, where these conditions are not met, we rely on our other optimization techniques to find matching unit strides either by reordering or permuting single tree nodes.
+For the cases, where the conditions are not met, we rely on our other optimization techniques to find matching unit strides either by reordering or permuting single tree nodes.

-The last step is to recursively call our ``swap_nodes`` function on the children nodes, to guarantee, that all nodes of the tree are looked at:
+The last step is to recursively call our ``swap_nodes`` function on the children nodes to guarantee that all nodes of the tree are looked at:

 .. code:: cpp